COVID-19: travel health notice for all travellers

 Border with Burkina Faso - Avoid all travel

-This includes the city and area north of Dapaong, travel along the N28 and N16 highways, as well as the cities of:
+This warning includes the city and area north of Dapaong, travel along the N28 and N16 highways, as well as the cities of:

 • Cinkassé